Updates and servicing for Configuration Manager

 It automatically runs a prerequisite check.
-You can also manually run this check prior to starting the installation.
+You can also manually run this check before starting the installation.

 It installs at the top-level site in your environment.
-This site is the central administration site if you have one.
+This site is the CAS if there's one.
 In a hierarchy, the update automatically installs at primary sites.
 Control when each primary site server is allowed to update by using Service windows for site servers.

 After a site server updates, all affected site system roles automatically update.
 These roles include instances of the SMS Provider.
 After the site installs the update, Configuration Manager consoles also prompt the console user to update the console.

 If an update includes the Configuration Manager client, you're offered the option to test the update in pre-production, or to apply the update to all clients immediately.

 After a primary site is updated, secondary sites don't automatically update.
 Instead, you must manually start the secondary site update.